Dyhless/team-project-mimino/README.md

 with features for room registration, restaurant menu view and table reservations.

-- In the project, `HTML+CSS` technologies were used.
+- In the project, `HTML+CSS` technologies were used
-- `Agile/Scrum` methodologies.
+- `Agile/Scrum` methodologies
-- This project was created using bandler - `Vite`.
+- This project was created using bandler - `Vite`

 **Developers involved in the project:**